Monday, February 20, 2017

 Good morning.

 The past few weeks have unfolded in such a way as to prompt some heavy thinking on my part about what I read.
-More specifically, I've been doing some heavy thinking about what I read & suggest others read along with me so we can discuss it together, maybe write a couple of essays, & mentally cast the main characters should the book make it to the big screen.
+More specifically, I've been doing some heavy thinking about what I read and suggest others read along with me so we can discuss it together, maybe write a couple of essays, and mentally cast the main characters should the book make it to the big screen.

-As a five-year member of my book club in good standing (since, you know, I didn't bail out when I was having a little meltdown about the demands on my time a week or so ago: read that fun story in last week's blog - - > here) & as a woman in a position to tell sixty or so teens what they're reading next, I am often thinking about books.
+As a five-year member of my book club in good standing (since, you know, I didn't bail out when I was having a little meltdown about the demands on my time a week or so ago: read that fun story in last week's blog - - > here) and as a woman in a position to tell sixty or so teens what they're reading next, I am often thinking about books.
 What has merit?
-What has literary merit? (wink, wink AP . . . love, hugs, & flowers for you).
+What has literary merit? (wink, wink AP . . . love, hugs, and flowers for you).

-A few weeks ago Trey & I went to see La La Land.
+A few weeks ago Trey and I went to see La La Land.
 I'm not going to discuss La La Land today, but it's a good film so long as you're not opposed to random outbursts of song (I am not) or Ryan Gosling in a suit playing the piano (again, not opposed).
 Walking to our theater we passed some signage advertising Fifty Shades Darker, the second film adapted from the Fifty Shades of Grey book series.
 The movie is, I believe, still in theaters as I type.
 Then, then, before La La Land began rolling, we saw a preview for the upcoming film The Shack.
 Set to open in March, The Shack is a film adaptation of the book by the same name.

 I read The Shack.
-I read a good bit of Fifty Shades of Grey in its infant, fan-fiction, online-for-free form; admittedly I did some skimming of Fifty Shades of Grey because, well, the writing - content aside - is atrocious.
+I read a good bit of Fifty Shades of Grey in its infant, fan-fiction, online-for-free form; admittedly I did some skimming of this fan-fiction because, well, the writing, content aside, is atrocious.
 The Shack was a book club selection last summer, otherwise I'd likely have never read it.
-Fifty Shades of Grey was free online when I read it & was suggested to me during a period of my life when I admit I was reading an unhealthy amount of fan-fiction, otherwise I'd likely have never read it.
-I don't regret reading either, if for no other reason than to now say this: it is my guess that the Lord finds them equally objectionable, & if I had to go see a film adaption of either, if I had to sit through one of these films, I may well opt for the Fifty Shades of Grey film(s).
+Fifty Shades of Grey was free online when I read it and was suggested to me during a period of my life when I admit I was reading an unhealthy amount of fan-fiction, otherwise I'd likely have never read it.
+I don't regret reading either if for no other reason than to now say this: it is my guess that the Lord finds them equally objectionable, and if I had to go see a film adaption of either, if I had to sit through one of these films, I may well opt for the Fifty Shades of Grey film(s).
 That's what I said.

 Okay.
 So I have again said my peace regarding Christian Grey.
 Moving on.

-With that said, & to answer your burning question, the reason I'd opt to see Mr. Grey on the big screen over The Shack (understand I plan to see neither) is that, nearly a year after reading the book, discussing it with the book club ladies, thinking about it, & reading some recent commentary on the upcoming movie, I am comfortable saying, in this public forum, that The Shack is as morally questionable as Ms. James's infamous books, perhaps more so.
+With that said, and to answer your burning question, the reason I'd opt to see Mr. Grey on the big screen over The Shack (understand I plan to see neither) is that, nearly a year after reading the book, discussing it with the book club ladies, thinking about it, and reading some recent commentary on the upcoming movie, I am comfortable saying, in this public forum, that The Shack is as morally questionable as Ms. James's infamous books, perhaps more so.
 Keep reading.

-I'm going to do something that may be lazy, but it'll save me some time & I am all about saving time right now.
+I'm going to do something that may be lazy, but it'll save me some time, and I am all about saving time right now.
 A week or so ago there was a lively discussion on my book club's Facebook page about, well, books.
 I am going to paste for you something I shared with them, essentially my thoughts on "Christian Fiction" (hint: I am not a fan):

 Christian fiction has always made me cringe, just the label in itself.
 It implies there is fiction Christians ought to read, & then "other" fiction that, I guess, is "less Christian" or flat out sinful.
 I think this label does Christians a disservice by luring them to read books that are often poorly written, books that are unlikely to expand your vocabulary or your mind, books whose characters are often flat & rarely reflect the true, complex, messy, sinful nature of God's most precious creation: man.
 I also think Christian fiction helps propagate the stereotype that Christians are not intellectuals, but rather uneducated, mindless automatons who have no place in academic arenas.
 Truly our saving grace is C.S.
 Lewis; both his fiction & his nonfiction is impeccable.